History of Real Madrid CF

 Real Madrid Club de Fútbol is a professional football club based in Madrid, Spain.
 The club was formed in 1902 as Madrid Football Club, and played its first competitive match on 13 May 1902, when it lost 3–1 in the semi-final of the Campeonato de Copa de S.M.
-Alfonso XIII against FC Barcelona.
+Alfonso XIII against Barcelona.
 Real Madrid played against other local clubs in various regional tournaments, that served as qualifiers for the Copa del Rey, from 1902 to 1940.
 In 1929, the club became one of the founding members of La Liga, Spain's first national league.
 As of 2024, Real is one of only three clubs never to have been relegated from the top level of Spanish football, the others being Athletic Bilbao and Barcelona.

 From 1902 to 1929, Real won the Copa del Rey five times and the regional championship 15 times.
 Real Madrid had a successful start in La Liga, finishing second in the competition's first season, and winning the league in 1932 for the first time.
-In the 1947–48 season, Madrid finished eleventh, which remains, as of 2024, the club's lowest final position.
+In the 1947–48 season, Madrid finished eleventh, which remains, as of 2026, the club's lowest final position.
 Real Madrid won La Liga four times and the European Cup five times during the 1950s.
 However, the most successful period for the club in terms of domestic titles was the 1960s, when Real Madrid won eight league championships.
 It won its first double of league championship and national cup in 1962.
 Real is also the only Spanish football team to win five consecutive titles, a feat which it has achieved on two occasions (1960–65 and 1985–90).